catlag/tasks_ionic/README.md

-A simple taks app built with ionic and Angular.js.
+A simple task app built with ionic and Angular.js.